MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 ### [Azure portal](#tab/azure-portal)

-In [Azure portal](https://portal.azure.com/), follow these steps to enable managed identity.
+Go to the [Azure portal](https://portal.azure.com/) to follow these steps.

 | Instructions    | Screenshot |
 |:----------------|-----------:|